 What you’ll learn in this article

-- 1 How to Make an Image Transparent Background in Photoshop
+- 1 How to Make an Image Transparent Background in Photoshop Using the Select Subject Tool

-- 3 How to Make a White Background Transparent in Photoshop
+- 7 How to Make a White Background Transparent in Photoshop

-How to Make an Image Transparent Background in Photoshop
+How to Make an Image Transparent Background in Photoshop Using the Select Subject Tool

-Step 1: Open your image in Photoshop
+Step 1: Open Your Image in Photoshop

 Begin by opening your image in Photoshop.
 You can do this by going to “File” > “Open” and selecting your image from your file directory.

-Step 2: Select the Select Subject tool
+Step 2: Select the Subject Tool

-In the Toolbar, select the Select Subject tool.
+In the Toolbar, select the Subject tool.
 You can also use the keyboard shortcut “W” to access the tool.

-Step 3: Let Photoshop make a selection
+Step 3: Let Photoshop Make a Selection

 Click on the subject you want to isolate.
 Photoshop will analyze the image and create a selection around the subject using artificial intelligence.

-Step 4: Inverse the selection
+Step 4: Inverse the Selection

 Once you’re happy with the selection, you can invert it to select the background.
-To do this, go to “Select” > “Inverse” or use the keyboard shortcut “Shift+Ctrl+I” (Windows) or “Shift+Cmd+I” (Mac).
+To do this, go to “Select” > “Inverse” or use the keyboard shortcut “Shift + Ctrl + I” (Windows) or “Shift + Cmd + I” (Mac).

-Step 5: Delete the background
+Step 5: Delete the Background

 With the background selected, press “Delete” to remove it from the image.
 This will reveal the transparent background.